 "In Spite of a Nail" situations still happen early on in the story.
 However, there are far more canon divergences later on following Chapter Twelve.
 Even then, the start is different enough that I'd highly recommend reading it to understand why things are different later on (or to put it another way, you can't build a skyscraper without first laying a foundation).

 I'm going to set a basis for a few things you can expect:

 I'll be updating this story on Mondays.

 I'm not going to include stuff that'll break the story/universe/setting.
 Especially not early on.
 (OP characters/skills)

 I have read the LN's up to 22 (so all of them currently).
-I check canon events and rules by Wiki Mods so I don't destroy Aneko's universe accidentally.
+I check canon events and rules with individuals so I don't destroy Aneko's universe accidentally.
 I also have this proofread by several individuals.
-Most notably Cannonjet and Norinthemanwonder.
+Most notably Norinthemanwonder.

-This story will maintain a T rating despite the romance, violence, depression, self-worth, anxiety, and other issues/factors that will most certainly be involved.
+This story will maintain a T rating despite the romance, violence, depression, self-worth, anxiety, fade-to-black scenes, and other issues/factors that will most certainly be involved.
 I'll try to remember to include a content warning up top if the topic covered is too severe.

 If you want an idea of what you're getting into before dedicating your time to reading, I recommend looking up the TVTropes page for this fic.
 All you have to do is search "Hope of the Shield Hero" on Google, and it'll be one of the first results to come up.

 If you still find it a hassle to read through all this, you can also read this story on AO3.
 Due to how that site works, I can separate the arcs into different works but still label them as part of the same series, unlike with this site (also why I've kept the fic together on this site, as I've found that some other authors have struggled with new readers not reading fics in order when separated).
 So instead of 1.5m+ words, you get 9+ different story arcs of various lengths.